 Natural Planet is another brand closely related to Nutri Source.
 This close relationship is likely why they also produce a dog food formula with Kangaroo Meat.

-What makes this formula unique is that it doesn’t just contain Kangaroo meat as it also makes use of Venison.
+What makes this formula unique is that it doesn’t just contain Kangaroo meat, as it also makes use of Venison.
 Venison is another common meat ingredient in Limited Ingredient and Novel Meat formulas.

 The nutrition provided by this formula from Natural Planet isn’t quite as satisfactory as the recipe from PureVita but is still reasonable for most dogs who are not overly active.

 The formula utilizes a range of legumes and legume by-products to provide carbohydrates and fiber.
-This includes Peas, Chickpeas, Pea Flour, Chickpea Flour, and Pea Protein.
+This range includes Peas, Chickpeas, Pea Flour, Chickpea Flour, and Pea Protein.

-Dried Kangaroo has had most of its moisture removed just like Kangaroo Meal but won’t have been reconstituted which means it will still physically resemble Kangaroo.
+Dried Kangaroo has had most of its moisture removed, just like Kangaroo Meal but won’t have been reconstituted, which means it will still physically resemble Kangaroo Meat.

-While most of these ingredients could be considered high-quality, the sheer volume of them is overwhelming and sums to a substantial proportion of carbohydrates.
+While most of these ingredients could be considered high-quality, the sheer volume of them is overwhelming and sums up a substantial proportion of carbohydrates.

 Royal Canin is a brand that almost any dog owner will be familiar with.
-It stocks the shelves of all major pet retailers and had a genuinely immense product range.
+It fills the shelves of all major pet retailers and had a genuinely immense product range.

 Best Wet Dog Food With Kangaroo

 Koha is a super premium brand that specializes in canned dog food.
 They have a range of recipes that use uncommon ingredients, such as Kangaroo, Venison, and Guinea Fowl.